HTML Scraping: Extracting Specific Text and Tags

 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-Let's give you a couple challenges here.
-Here the first challenge is finding this text somewhere on that page that we've given you and scrape it and print out the text of the tag that contains it, which will actually be just this text.
-Print it out, scrape it programmatically, get it into here.
+Let's give you a couple of challenges here.
+The first challenge is finding this text somewhere on the page we’ve given you—scrape it, and print out the text from the tag that contains it.
+It will actually be just this text.
+Print it out, scrape it programmatically, and get it into your code output.

-Challenge two is find all eight tags on the page and print the text for the first 10.
-I want to stress this because if you try to print all of them it's going to be hundreds, hundreds and hundreds and hundreds.
-So just print the first 10 a tags on from the page, the text from those first 10.
+The second challenge is to find all `` tags on the page and print the text for the first 10.
+I want to stress this—if you try to print all of them, it will result in hundreds—maybe even thousands—of entries.
+So just print the text from the first 10 `` tags on the page.

 Data Science Certificate: Live & Hands-on, In NYC or Online, 0% Financing, 1-on-1 Mentoring, Free Retake, Job Prep.
 Named a Top Bootcamp by Forbes, Fortune, & Time Out.
 Noble Desktop.
 Learn More.